jgklingo/envelope-budgeting-app/README.md

   - Can swipe left or right to move between uncategorized transactions
 - Tutorial screen
   - Contains information about the envelope budgeting system and how to use the app
+- Local storage
+  - Transactions are saved locally each time they are synced from the backend, allowing the app to work offline
+##### Backend
+- Login functionality
+  - Envelopes and transactions are saved in the cloud and can be accessed from any device
+  - To start, authentication will be based only on email/password
+- Backend will pull in transactions from the Plaid Transactions API regularly (`/transactions/sync`)
+  - This will occur daily to start, since this is the frequency with which Plaid is updated
+  - Amount, date, description, and merchant name will all be used directly in the app.
+Category can be used for automatic envelope categorization.
+  - New transactions will automatically be allocated based on the envelope rules, which are also saved on the backend

 ### Entity-Relationship Diagram
 ![Entity-Relationship Diagram](/media/Final%20Project%20ERD.png)